smebberson/docker-alpine/alpine-consul-nodejs/README.md

 This file registers your Node.js app with Consul, giving it a service name of `app`.
 It also defines a health check that will respond to a `GET / HTTP/1.1 Host: localhost:4000` request.
 Consul will use this health check to broadcast the status of your Node.js application.

 [A complete and working example of this can be reviewed here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-consul-nodejs).

+### Configuration generation with consul-template

+This container also features consul-template which allows you to easily generate configuration files based on Consul services.
+You can [read more about this feature here](https://github.com/smebberson/docker-alpine/tree/master/alpine-consul-base#customisation).

 ### Container exits